 There are two ways you can approach website building.
 If you feel creative enough, you could go the DIY pay-as-you-go route.
 Website builders such as Bandzoogle and Squarespace are great because they allow you to get creative while still having the option to drag and drop rather than working with coding.

-Now if you’ve given the builders a shot, or maybe you don’t feel tech savvy enough to maneuver website building, you should consider hiring a web designer.
+Now, if you’ve given the builders a shot or don’t feel tech-savvy enough to maneuver website building, you should consider hiring a web designer.
 A designer will help you with the stepping stones of website creation.

-If you feel competent with code, and especially if you feel like your main website service is blogging, WordPress is what we recommend.
-It has a lot of moving parts and leaves plenty of room for creativity.
-However, this does take a lot more out of you so if you really aren’t comfortable with coding or getting creative, we recommend sticking to the drag and drop options.
+If you feel competent with code, and especially if you feel like your main website service is blogging, we recommend WordPress.
+It has many moving parts and leaves plenty of room for creativity.
+However, this does take a lot more out of you, so if you really aren’t comfortable with coding or getting creative, we recommend sticking to the drag-and-drop options.

 Make Your Homepage Pop!

-One key factor you have to keep in mind while designing your website is navigation.
-Many people are glued to their phones and other electronic devices, so it’s important to know how your website is displaying on those different devices.
-You want something that is easy to navigate and appealing.
+One key factor you must consider while designing your website is navigation.
+Many people are glued to their phones and other electronic devices, so it’s important to know how your website displays on those different devices.
+You want something easy to navigate and appealing.

 One-page scrolls are becoming increasingly popular due to its simplistic nature.
 You can easily scroll through your music, bio, and contact info as it all lays within the home page.
 If you have a special initiative or challenge, you want to make sure to name it something that is easy to understand or clickable such as “New Initiatives”, and not the name of the challenge itself.